surniaulula/wpsso/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
-	* The minimum PHP version required has been changed from v4.1 to v5.1.
+	* Updated the minimum PHP version required has from v4.1 to v5.1.
 	* Added `libxml_use_internal_errors()` when checking webpage for duplicates to avoid any HTML Parsing errors.

 **Version 3.34.1-1 (2016/08/20)**